skddl007/cric_chat/RENDER_DEPLOYMENT.md

 1. Check the logs in Render for error messages
 2. Verify that all required environment variables are set correctly
 3. Try redeploying the application

+### Gunicorn WSGI Application Error

+If you encounter an error like `Failed to find attribute 'app' in 'app'`:

+1. This means Gunicorn can't find the WSGI application object in your code
+2. Make sure the `wsgi.py` file correctly defines an `app` object that Gunicorn can use
+3. Verify that the Procfile contains the correct command: `web: gunicorn wsgi:app --timeout 120`
+4. Check that the `PORT` environment variable is set to `10000` for Streamlit to work with Gunicorn

+### Streamlit Not Starting

+If Streamlit doesn't start properly:

+1. Check the logs for any errors related to Streamlit
+2. Verify that the `wsgi.py` file is correctly starting Streamlit in a separate thread
+3. Make sure all NLTK resources are downloaded during the build process
+4. Try increasing the Gunicorn timeout in the Procfile (e.g., `--timeout 180`)

 ## Data Migration